A Comparative analysis of Layer-wise Representational Capacity in AR and Diffusion LLMs: Representational Structure and Initialization Effects.

-\textbf{Representational Structure and Initialization Effects.} Prior work shows that language models organize representations hierarchically across depth, with earlier layers capturing coarse features and deeper layers refining task‑specific abstractions \cite{jawahar2019does}.
+Prior work shows that language models organize representations hierarchically across depth, with earlier layers capturing coarse features and deeper layers refining task‑specific abstractions \cite{jawahar2019does}.
 While representational dynamics in AR models have been studied, systematic analyses comparing AR and diffusion models are rare.
 Our work provides direct, layer‑ and token‑level evidence of this initialization bias in AR‑adapted dLLMs and contrasts it with the representational redundancy that emerges in native diffusion models.